cookiengineer/gooey/README.md

 Conclusions:

-- Let's use Go's types and schemas on both the Frontend and the Backend.
+- Use Go's types and schemas on both the Frontend and the Backend.
-- Let's use dynamic Web Components for the Frontend via WebASM.
+- Use dynamic Web Components for the Frontend via WebASM.
-- Let's use static Web Components for the Backend via Go's native builds to provide server-side rendering.
+- Use static Web Components for the Backend via Go's native builds to provide server-side rendering.
-- Let's deploy offline-first Apps via `webview/webview` and online Apps via webservers.
+- Deploy offline-first Apps via `webview/webview` that point to a local web server.

 ## Architecture